featherbear/UNSW-CSE-Thesis/site/content/posts/upgraded-accessing-the-shell.md

 # SSH

-Dropbear is used instead of the OpenSSH server
+Dropbear is used instead of the OpenSSH server.
+It's very old and supports outdated key exchange algorithms which are not enabled by default on OpenSSH clients.

+You'll need to SSH with some options: `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 root@[host]`

 You can attempt to patch out the iptable drop commands located in `/etc/init/rrwatchdoge.conf` and `/etc/init/S04wdgenv`...